-Furthermore, such a solution is uncertain in the case where an executive or a non-executive director is designated to oversee the risk management system.
+and non-executive directors share the same task; however, given the presence of asymmetric information, they must still be viewed as two different categories (and therefore subject to different liability criteria).
+It is worth mentioning that the EIOPA affirms that the undertaking is expected to "designate at least one member of the AMSB to oversee the risk management system" on behalf of the board 48.
+Such a solution is uncertain in the case an executive or a non-executive director is appointed to oversee the risk management system.
 In the case of an executive, there would be an excessive concentration of power in her hands, because she would be involved in managing the risk strategy and at the same time she should check it.
-In the case of a non-executive director, there would be a kind of separation in respect to the other non-executive directors and many problems would arise: how would the liability regime of the non-executive director be designated to oversee the risk management system set?
+In the case of a non-executive director, there would be a kind of separation in respect to the other nonexecutive directors and many problems would arise: how would the liability regime of the non-executive director be designated to oversee the risk management system set?
 How about her remuneration?
 Probably, a better solution would be to assign this function to a risk management committee in which non-executive directors could better support each other in the fulfilment of their task.

-For the rest, risk management consists above all of two main areas: the assessment of the risk appetite (through a description that has to be clear and detailed enough in order to express and reflect the strategic high level of objectives of the AMSB), based on quantitative assessment in terms of risk and capital.
+For the rest, risk management consists above all of two main areas.
+First of all, the assessment of the risk appetite (through a description that has to be clear and detailed enough in order to express and reflect the strategic high level of objectives of the AMSB), based on quantitative assessment in terms of risk and capital.
 Risk appetite will be defined by the appropriate directions of the AMSB.
-The other feature consists of overall risk tolerance limits that express the restrictions that the undertaking imposes on itself when taking risks, and that has to be "metabolized" and "supported" by the Board.
+The other area consists of the overall risk tolerance limits that express the restrictions that the undertaking imposes on itself when taking risks, and that has to be "metabolized" and "supported" by the board.
 It is worth mentioning that the explanatory text of the EIOPA Guideline 17, dealing with the risk tolerance, allows undertakings to adopt stricter constraints 49.
-This option is fully in line with a top-down approach to be followed by the Board.
+This option is fully in line with a top-down approach to be followed by the board.